Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-Areas of rental properties that are impacted to Healthy Homes Standard.
+Property rental areas that are affected through Healthy Homes Standards.
 Healthy Homes Standards in Waiwhetu include each:

 • Bathrooms